hundredrabbits/thebook/north_pacific_logbook.md

 Kimchi                    320 g
 -----------------------   ------------------------

 Heat a pan at medium heat, when hot, add 15 ml (1 tbsp) of roasted sesame oil.
 Then, lay the 6 kiri mochi blocks in the pan without overlapping them (cook in groups of 3 if using small pan).
 Using a pepper grinder (or mortal and pestle), grind some whole black peppercorns to season the 6 blocks of kiri mochi.
 Turn them over when the bottom sides are puffed and brown, wait till the blocks are slightly browned, and puffed.
-To know if they're ready, try and poke a sfork through the middle, it should be easy to pierce — although it will stick to your fork!
+To know if they're ready, try and poke a fork through the middle, it should be easy to pierce — although it will stick to your fork!

 Remove skins, and julienne carrots (or cut into thin, long sticks).
 Finely shred 1/4 head of green cabbage.
 Place vegetables at the bottom of two bowls.
 Cut each kiri mochi block into 4 smaller pieces, and divide into bowls.
 Top with kimchi.